graviton-browser/graviton-browser/website/source/online-update.rst

 We sign the update pack with the ``jarsigner`` tool.
 There may be multiple signatures required from different parties, to provide a more secure multi-signature update scheme (everyone reproduces the build and a quorum of developers signs it).

-The unpacking code verifies each signature against a hard coded list of certificates.
+The unpacking code verifies each signature against a hard coded list of public keys.
 If any file fails to present the right list of signatures, the update is discarded and will be retried.

 .. note:: This means if a bad update is pushed users will keep trying to re-download it until it's fixed.

+On Windows, the update is the same NSIS installer that users download the first time they install the browser.
+It is run with special command line flags that make it run invisibly in the background, and ignore files that are the same version or newer (i.e. comparing the PE headers).
+Because of the numbered install directories, this installer can be run whilst Graviton itself is running.

 Update protocol
 ---------------

 The updater requests the URL ``https://update.graviton.app/<osname>/control?c=5`` where 5 is the current version of the app and
 "osname" is either "mac" or "win".
-The control file is a properties file that must have at least one key, "Latest-Update-URL" which contains a relative URL to a JAR file.
+The control file is a properties file that must have at least one key, "Latest-Update-URL" which contains a relative URL to the update pack.
 The value of this key will be interpreted as if it were an HTML link, so, you can use either absolute URLs or a path like "/foo/bar" in it.

-The JAR filename must be of the form "5.something.whatever", i.e. a dot separated name where the first component is the integer version number.
+The filename must be of the form "5.something.whatever", i.e. a dot separated name where the first component is the integer version number.
 It will be downloaded and unpacked only if the version number in the filename is higher than the currently executing version.
 The other components are arbitrary and ignored.

-The signed JAR will be downloaded, verified and unpacked into the numbered directory indicated by the file name.
-The execute bit is set on a hard-coded OS specific path to ensure the main executable can be invoked.
+The signed pack will be downloaded, verified and either unpacked into the numbered directory indicated by the file name, or executed.
+On UNIX systems the execute bit is set on a hard-coded OS specific path to ensure the main executable can be invoked.
 Once this is done the update is complete.

 Updating the updater
 --------------------